All jobs for all women

 CANCEL LISTS OF TYPES OF JOBS AND PROFESSIONS BANNED TO WOMEN IN ALL EASTERN EUROPEAN AND CENTRAL ASIAN COUNTRIES

-In Armenia and Georgia, the articles about the list of banned professions were excluded from Labour Codes, but the women’s right to work remains restricted: in Armenia, the list of jobs and professions dangerous for women, minors, and people with limited capabilities for work is effective so far; in Georgia, the professions from such a list are prohibited for pregnant and nursing women
+In Armenia, Georgia and Ukraine the articles about the list of banned professions were excluded from Labour Codes, but the women’s right to work remains restricted: in Armenia, the list of jobs and professions dangerous for women, minors, and people with limited capabilities for work is effective so far; in Georgia, the professions from such a list are prohibited for pregnant and nursing women

 Минтруд пересмотрит перечень запрещенных для женщин профессий - Москва 24